 According to internet folklore, twenty five years ago AT&T’s prescient 1993 ad campaign entitled ‘YOU WILL’ played a key part in launching the field of computational propaganda via the world’s first ‘pay per click’ (PPC) digital advertising banner.

 The successes of PPC technologies saw the exponential rise in algorithmic forms of automation in the ad tech industry.
-25 years on, ad platforms, web publishers, and other intermediaries have developed an infrastructure of data collection, surveillance and targeting capacities that scholars refer to as the architectures of a new economic logic – surveillance capitalism.
+Twenty five years on, ad platforms, web publishers, and other intermediaries have developed an infrastructure of data collection, surveillance and targeting capacities that scholars refer to as the architectures of a new economic logic – surveillance capitalism.

 Gallery: Artmossphere Street Art Biennial III, Winzavod Centre for Contemporart Art, Moscow